LassoSoft/LassoGuide/lasso_guide_source/databases/database-interaction.rst

 .. method:: database_names()

-   This method executes the associated block for every database specified in Lasso Admin.
+   Executes the associated block for every database specified in Lasso Admin.
 Requires using ``database_nameItem`` to show results.

 .. method:: database_nameItem()